 1. The larger the hole, the more tricky the seal is going to be.

 2. Accessories that require handling regularly may be more prone to leaking over time (such as operating the ball valve on the drain bulkhead).
-A replacement gasket is all it would take to get it back to new again (we include a spare on bulkhead kits).
+A replacement gasket is all it would take to get it back to new again.

 3. Static accessories such as sight glasses and thermometers will likely never leak once installed properly.

-4. A well designed and properly installed weldless fitting is preferable to a hack welding job.
+4. A well designed (ours) and properly installed weldless fitting is preferable to a hack welding job.

 5. A lot of the negative impressions people have with weldless fittings is due to poorly designed products that some homebrew shops sell.
 It's not really their fault because it looks just like what every other shop sells but with a few hard to notice nuances.